awais786/custom_client/README.md

 # "client-type": "confidential"

-# You can test this locally without any external service.
+# You can test this locally without any external service without doing above steps.

-# For testing purposes, a sample Django app has been added with few endpoints.
+# For testing purposes, a sample Django app has been added with few endpoints in side mockserver folder.
 # To test the client locally, you'll need to set up two environments:

 # one environment for running the Django server.